 # How to trust Signicat mail servers

-Sender Policy Framework (SPF) records allow domain owners to publish a list of IP addresses or subnets that are authorized to send email on their behalf.
-The goal is to reduce the amount of spam and fraud by making it much harder for malicious senders to disguise their identity.
+Sender Policy Framework (SPF) records allow domain owners to publish a list of IP addresses or subnets that are authorised to send email messages on their behalf.
+The goal is to reduce the amount of spam and fraud by making it harder for malicious senders to disguise their identity.
 You can find more information on SPF on the Internet Engineering Task Force (IETF) website (opens new window).

 testdomain.com, you can include the following TXT record in the domain's DNS:

 Any suffixes or additional SPF mechanics (like